jwaterson/simple-checkout-system/src/README.md

 ## Features
 - Calculate the total price of a cart of products (Oranges and Apples).
 - Apply further multi-buy offers dynamically.
-- Built with **Spring**, focusing on clean architecture and extensibility.

 ## Getting Started
 ### Prereqs
 - Java 21
-- Maven 3.5 or higher (tested with Maven 3.5.6)
+- Maven 3.5 or higher recommended (tested with Maven 3.5.6)

 ### Build and Run
 1. Clone the repository: